-Implementing this plan requires development and deployment of a training module to ensure that commodity managers are using consistent protocols.
+Implementing this plan requires careful delineation of conditions on the landscape in order to ensure that our sourcing does not harm and, where possible, enhances biodiversity, as always ensuring harvesting is the best outcome for any tract we source from.
+We are in the final stages of the development and deployment of a training module to ensure that commodity managers are using consistent protocols.
 The training module to educate commodity managers has been completed and is headed for production.
-Staff will be trained in Q3 2021 and we will go live with the program in early Q4 2021.
+Staff will be trained in Q3 and we will go live with the program in early Q4.